6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - 1949 - Thomas - Dares - Tunisia

-Major Thomas (center) reviews his 6e REI battalion in Tunisia in 1949.
-He is followed by Captain Denis Dares, his deputy.
-Captain Dares, a French officer of Senegalese origin, would be killed in Indochina in July 1950.
+Major Thomas (center) reviews his battalion in Tunisia, 1949.
+He is followed by his deputy, Captain Denis Dares, a French officer of Senegalese origin.

 French Indochina - Tonkin - Map